-Over 5,400 of our approximately 7,300 employees are employed under collective bargaining agreements.
-We are negotiating a collective agreement at the Red Dog mine.
-We could be subject to labour unrest or other labour disturbances as a result of the failure of these negotiations, or at our other operations, which could, while ongoing, have a material adverse effect on our business.
+Over 6,400 of our approximately 8,850 employees are employed under collective bargaining agreements.
+We could be subject to labour unrest or other labour disturbances as a result of delays in or the failure of negotiations in respect of our collective agreements, which could, while ongoing, have a material adverse effect on our business.